Minimal Generating Sets of Lattice Ideals: Generating sets of lattice ideals

+In the last years, due to applications of minimal generating sets to algebraic statistics, there is an interest in determining the {\it indispensable binomials} of a lattice ideal, see \cite{Hi-O, HO, CKT, ATY, OVT}.
+Of particular interest is the case when all elements in a minimal generating set of the lattice ideal are indispensable as is the case for generic lattice ideals, see \cite{PS}.

-\begin{def1}{\rm A binomial is called {\it indispensable} if it appears in every Markov basis of $I$ up to a constant multiple.
-A monomial $x^u$ is called {\it indispensable} if for every Markov basis $S$ of $I$ there is a binomial $B\in S$ so that $x^u$ is a monomial term of $B$.} \end{def1}
+\begin{def1} {\rm A binomial is called {\it indispensable} ({\it weakly indispensable}, respectively) if it appears in every minimal generating set (every cardinality-minimal generating set, respectively) of $I_L$ up to a constant multiple.
+A monomial $x^{\ub}$ is called {\it indispensable} ({\it weakly indispensable}, respectively) if for every minimal generating set (every cardinality-minimal generating set, respectively) $S$ of $I_L$ there is a binomial $B\in S$ so that $x^{\ub}$ is a monomial term of $B$.} \end{def1}